SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Conclusion

-SymBoltz is a fresh Julia package for solving the linearized Einstein-Boltzmann equations.
-It relaxes all approximation switching schemes found in other codes and solves a single set of stiff equations at all times with implicit integrators, and combats the performance loss with modern and efficient implicit ODE solvers, optimized linear system solvers and (soon) sparse matrix methods.
-It is differentiable, so one can get accurate derivatives of any output quantity with respect to any input parameter.
-This enables modelers to rapidly prototype new models by straightforwardly writing down new variables and equations.
+SymBoltz is a fresh Julia package for solving the linear Einstein–Boltzmann equations.
+It features a symbolic-numeric interface where models are built from symbolic equations and compiled to efficient numerical code.
+This lets users prototype new models with few lines of high-level code.
+It relaxes all approximation schemes found in older codes by solving a single set of stiff equations at all times with implicit integrators.
+This simplifies the equations and remains fast due to high-order implicit solvers that integrate efficient generated code for ODEs with analytical and sparse Jacobians.
+It is differentiable, so we can get accurate derivatives of any output quantity with respect to any input parameter.
+Output power spectra agree with CLASS to $0.1\%$ with standard precision, so SymBoltz can be used to fit current data.

+Other recent codes, such as PyCosmo, Bolt, and DISCO-EB, also incorporate some of these features.
+SymBoltz combines them and reinforces its design with a synergy between them, as explained in Fig. \ref{fig:synergy}.
+Together, these new codes offer a simpler alternative in high-level languages that complements traditional codes such as CAMB and CLASS, which are historically highly tuned around approximations in low-level languages.
+However, new codes need more work to reach the level of features and maturity of CAMB and CLASS that have grown over many years.

-Version 0.8.1 features the metric in the conformal Newtonian gauge, General Relativity, cold dark matter, photons, baryons and RECFAST recombination, massless and massive neutrinos, the cosmological constant and $w_0 w_a$ dark energy, and computes luminosity distances and matter and CMB spectra.
-It also has some rudimentary models for Brans-Dicke gravity, quintessence dark energy and curved geometry, but these are not complete yet.
-We think the modular design makes it very easy to add new models and compute other quantities.
+SymBoltz version 1.0.0 includes the flat Newtonian gauge metric, general relativity, cold dark matter, photons, baryons and RECFAST recombination, massless and massive neutrinos, the cosmological constant, and $w_0 w_a$ dark energy with scalar perturbations, distances, and matter and CMB spectra.
+Forward-mode automatic differentiation works for single-run purposes such as Fisher forecasting.
+Fast reverse-mode scalar loss gradients, particularly through the perturbations, is a future milestone that could challenge emulators in gradient-based MCMC sampling.
+No differentiable Boltzmann code is capable of this yet.

-Forward-mode automatic differentiation is well-tested, while support for reverse-mode is a future goal.
-This would make SymBoltz very powerful for scalar loss applications like MCMCs.

-With some more work, SymBoltz could grow into a fully integrated symbolic-numeric and differentiable cosmological modeling environment.
-For example, numerical code generation could be extended from linear equations to non-linear $N$-body simulations in a consistent and unified framework.
-This could alleviate the $N$-language problem ($N \gtrsim 2$) prevalent in cosmological modeling, which glues together convenient high-level languages like Python with performant low-level languages like C and Fortran, and sometimes symbolic work in a CAS like Mathematica.